Org Journaling

 (defun find-file-decrement ()

-less' than the file contained in the current buffer.
-This
+"Load file that is _one less_ than the file in current buffer.

 decremented."